 The purpose of this podcast is to provide a brief overview of the five stages of change and what intervention approaches are most appropriate at each stage of change.
-I drew on a number of resources in the preparation of this podcast, including a chapter on the stages of change and motivational interviewing by DiClemente & Velasquez in Miller and Rollnick's second edition of their book, Motivational Interviewing (Miller & Rollnick, 2002); A 2002 article by Norcross and Prochaska (2002) from the Harvard Mental Health Letter called "Using the Stages of Change;" and the chapter by Prochaska and Prochaska (2009) in the second edition of the Social Workers' Desk Reference that I just mentioned.
+I drew on a number of resources in the preparation of this podcast, including a chapter on the stages of change and motivational interviewing by DiClemente & Velasquez in Miller and Rollnick's second edition of their book, Motivational Interviewing (Miller & Rollnick, 2002) [note: Miller & Rollnick published a 3rd edition of Motivational Interviewing in 2013, after this episode was recorded.
+If you'd like to learn more about MI-3, here's a link to the podcast episode with Mary Velasquez about the changes to the 3rd edition]; A 2002 article by Norcross and Prochaska (2002) from the Harvard Mental Health Letter called "Using the Stages of Change;" and the chapter by Prochaska and Prochaska (2009) in the second edition of the Social Workers' Desk Reference that I just mentioned.
 All of these references can be found on the podcast website at http://socialworkpodcast.com/.

 In today's podcast I'll talk about how to figure out what stage someone is in, and identify a couple of interventions that are most effective for the person in that stage.
 I'm not going to go into great detail about interventions because there is a major treatment approach called Motivational Interviewing that addresses dozens of intervention techniques.
 Along the way I'll provide examples of things that social workers can say to people in different stages of change.
 I've drawn most of my examples from situations other than addictions.
 I've done this because the Stages of Change model was developed out of addictions research and there are a lot of examples with addictions.
 Since the Stages of Change is applicable to behaviors other than addictions, I wanted to focus on some of those examples.
 I end the podcast with a brief critique of the model.